top of page

 Individualized Care

 All children have different strengths and needs.
 All families have different priorities.
-Our Behavior Analysts fully involve the family when setting goals to ensure that goals are meaningful to the family and build greater independence for the child.
-Our Behavior Analysts take time to learn about the child's preferences so that the positive reinforcements used in therapy are tied to the child's interests and preferences.
+We fully involve the family when setting goals to ensure that goals are meaningful to the family and the child.

 Transitional Classroom